 AP coverage areas - This setting allows you to change the color coding method used for displaying coverage areas.
 In No fill, contours only mode, the application draws contours of the coverage areas without filling the areas with colors.
 In Fill and mix colors mode, the AP coverage areas are filled with colors; when areas overlap, the application draws a striped pattern, alternating the colors of the respective APs.
-In Fill, strongest AP on top mode, AP coverage areas are filled with colors; when areas overlap, the application draws the color of the strongest AP.
+In Fill, strongest AP on top mode, AP coverage areas are filled with colors; when areas overlap, the color of the strongest AP.
+In Fill, weakest AP on top mode, AP coverage areas are filled with colors; when areas overlap, the application draws the color of the strongest AP.
+In Fill, weakest AP on top mode, AP coverage areas are filled with colors; when areas overlap, the application draws the color of the strongest AP.
+In Fill, weakest AP on top mode, AP coverage areas are filled with colors; when areas overlap, the application draws the color of the strongest AP.
+In Fill, weakest AP on top mode, AP coverage areas are filled with colors; when areas overlap, the application draws the color of the strongest AP.
 In Fill, weakest AP on top mode, AP coverage areas are filled with colors; when areas overlap, the application draws the color of the weakest AP.
 This setting is applicable to the following visualization: AP Coverage Areas.

-Grayscale obstructions - This setting controls whether virtual objects (used in predictive surveys) are displayed in color or grayscale mode.
+Grayscale obstructions - This setting controls whether virtual objects (used in predictive models) are displayed in color or grayscale mode.
 Available options are Always, When applying visualizations, and Never.